Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

             ]
     ```

-6. Next, add the following metadata JSON to the "**States**" object that defines the *Functions* in the Smart Contract.
+6. Add the following metadata JSON to the "**States**" object that defines the *Functions* in the Smart Contract:

     ```
             "States": [